A Small Kindness

 who ignores the hurt on a stranger's face.

-a small kindness, but I know how I'd feel.
+A small kindness, but I know how I'd feel

-I reconnected with my human feelings;
+I connected with my human feelings;

 and shook his hand; he's no less of a man.

-Fueling ambitions without ceilings,
+Fueled by ambitions without ceilings,

-A nod, a spare coin, or a friendly smile;
+A nod, a spare coin, or a friendly smile:

-is all it takes to say yes, I see you.
+it's all it takes to say yes, I see you.

 For they're people, not a computer file;

-they're grateful for whatever you can do.
+and grateful for whatever you can do.

 Copyright © Emile Pinet | Year Posted 2020